03 May The Different Types of Xanax and Dangers of Abuse

 Xanax comes in different forms and strengths, and its effect’s vary depending on the type and potency of the drug.
 Most of the time, Xanax comes in the form of a bar or a pill.
 Each type of Xanax has a different dosage and each form of the medication is distinguishable by appearance.
 Here is an overview of a few of the different types of Xanax, including their appearance and dosage.

-- White Xanax bars are a 2-milligram dose of the drug.
+- White Xanax bars are rectangle in shape and contain a 2-milligram dose of the drug (alprazolam).
 Since this is a high dose, each bar contains four tiny pieces that are separated by scores, so the user can split them if necessary.
-If you want to stop taking white Xanax bars, you should slowly decrease your dose or you will experience strong withdrawal symptoms.
+It’s important to note that the maximum dosage of alprazolam is 4 mg, so one white Xanax bar is considered a very high dosage of the drug.
+Due to white Xanax’s large dosage, it’s critical not to quit the drug cold turkey.
+If a user wants to stop taking white Xanax bars, the user should slowly decrease their dosage or they will experience strong withdrawal symptoms.

-- Yellow Xanax comes in bar form as well and it features the number 039 inscribed on the front.
+- Yellow Xanax bars come in rectangle form as well and feature the number 039 inscribed on the front.
 This is actually the generic form of the drug, but it produces the same effects as the traditional white Xanax.
-Yellow Xanax is the equivalent of 2 milligrams of the drug.
+The most common street name for a yellow Xanax is Yellow School Bus, given its shape and color.
+Yellow Xanax is the equivalent of 2 milligrams of the drug, which is very similar to a white Xanax.
+It’s important to note that yellow Xanax can also be found in a 1 mg dosage in the familiar shape of a rectangle or an oval.
+Due to the varying dosages, it’s critical that someone carefully monitor the amount taken in order to avoid an overdose.

 - Green Xanax is produced by a number of different pharmaceutical companies.
 Like the white and yellow bars of the drug, green Xanax is 2 milligrams and it produces the same effects.
 The only difference is its appearance.